relloyd/halfpipe/README.md

-  query       Run a SQL query against a configured connection serve       Start a web service and listen for pipe commands described in JSON sync        Sync objects from source to target using batch or event-driven modes user        Log in or out and show Halfpipe session details version     Show version information for Halfpipe help        Help about any command
+  query       Run a SQL query against a configured connection serve       Start a web service and listen for pipe commands described in JSON sync        Sync objects from source to target using batch or event-driven modes version     Show version information for Halfpipe help        Help about any command